tommergz/slider/README.md

 ### My optimization:

 * Slider can work with any number of images.
 It doesn't matter if you load one or one million images, it will work well in any case.

-### P.S.

-I have a question about this task: 'Must work for any HTML content'.
-Should I make slider for any file type?
-If so I can re-make the app so it can work with any file types.